-Balangan Beach may not sound familiar for tourists visiting Bali.
+Balangan Beach may not sound familiar among first-timer tourists visiting Bali.
 The beach is indeed relatively quiet compared to big names such as Kuta Beach or Nusa Dua.
-It is located not far actually, at Village of Balangan, South Kuta.
-Only 20 minutes south of the airport.
-The neighboring beach, Dreamland, is a far more popular destination.
+It is located not far actually, at Balangan village in south Kuta.
+It will take only 20 minutes to the south side of the airport.
+Yet the neighboring beach, Dreamland, is a far more popular spot.

 The headland on Balangan’s west coast is part of a golf course and inaccessible to the public.
 The east headland is called Balangan Bay.
 It is a viewpoint where tourists love to take bird-eye selfies.
 Officials warn tourists to be cautious, especially after an accident in July 2018 where a student fell from this 30-m high cliff.